Nanoscopy of surface polarization with oblique dipole orientations

-\begin{abstract*} We present a general electromagnetic description for dipoles confined to surfaces with oblique dipole moment orientations, extending the conventional in-plane (IP) and out-of-plane (OOP) treatments.
-This description is useful for describing localized polarization in, \textit{e.g.}, van der Waals heterostructures, thin films of molecular aggregates, and metal-dielectric interfaces.
-The theory is suitable for any material with vanishingly thin thickness relative to the light wavelength, independent of the geometry of the material and the media interfacing it.
-We apply the formalism to a uniaxial excitonic sheet, covering a large number of two-dimensional (2D) materials and organic thin films.
-Our theory reveals pairs of polaritonic resonances originating from the IP and OOP components of the excitonic dipole moment.
-The formalism suggests experimentally accessible signatures of dipole moment orientation, enhanced by near-field probes.
-This work proposes a unified language for the description of 2D materials, thin films and interfaces with anisotropic dipolar responses. \end{abstract*}
+The boundary conditions imposed by confined dipoles with arbitrary orientation on surfaces are presented, extending the conventional in-plane (IP) and out-of-plane (OOP) treatments, here applied for planar and cylindrical sheets.
+Examples include van der Waals heterostructures, thin films of molecular aggregates, and metal-dielectric interfaces.
+For large dipole strengths, the reflectance peak associated with the dipole oscillation frequency splits into two, revealing the presence of oblique dipoles.
+The loss function for the dipole sheet reveals pairs of polaritonic resonances originating from the IP and OOP dipole components, accessible through near-field probes.
+The point-dipole model for s-SNOM shows two distinct peaks, revealing higher sensitivity to dipole obliqueness than reflectance experiments.
+We apply the model to monolayer WSe$_2$, showing that the oblique dipole formulation with a dipole angle of $5.7^\circ$ yields significant improvements in the qualitative and quantitative agreement with an experiment reported in the literature.
+This work proposes a unified language for the description of two-dimensional materials, thin films, and interfaces with anisotropic dipolar responses and shows that near-field methods, sensitive to high in-plane momenta, are suitable for measuring such oblique dipoles.